maptiler/maptiler-maps-in-react/README.md

 **Get your MAPTILER_CLOUD_API_KEY** to make this code work: https://cloud.maptiler.com/account/keys/ You can create it for free!

-Learn more about [MapTiler SDK](https://docs.maptiler.com/sdk-js/) and [MapTiler Cloud](https://www.maptiler.com/cloud/), where you can get your basemap and store your data.
+You can learn more about [MapTiler SDK here.](https://docs.maptiler.com/sdk-js/)  Find out about [MapTiler Cloud here](https://www.maptiler.com/cloud/); this is where you can get your basemaps and also store your mapping data.

-## get started
+## Get started

-1. clone this repo
+1. Clone this repo

 ```sh
   git clone https://github.com/maptiler/maps-in-react.git my-react-map